adamtornhill/code-maat/README.md

 ## Ownership patterns

-Once we have mined the organizational metrics descibed above, we may find we have multiple developers working on the same modules.
+Once we have mined the organizational metrics described above, we may find we have multiple developers working on the same modules.
 How is their effort distributed?
 Does a particular module have a major developer or is everyone contributing a small piece?
 Let's find out by running the `-a entity-ownership` analysis.
 This analysis gives us the following output:

              entity,               author,  added, deleted
              analysis/authors.clj,    apt,    164,      98